blain1995/100DaysOfCode/logs/days21to30.md

 Really enjoyed today!
 I've used APIs once or twice in the past but I feel like this was a nice little refresh and I'm excited to use my API & SMTP skills in the future!

+## Day 28: 28th March 2021

+### Today's progress:

+Today I revamped my previous in-console quiz, it now has a GUI using Tkinter, and uses an API to generate new questions everytime.

+All the scripts can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day28)

+### Thoughts:

+I enjoyed going back and improving a previous project.
+I am definitely feeling a bit more competent with python!